Your product page is the revenue driver on your online store.

 How Sticky Components Keep Important Information in View

-There are some things you want to always keep in the view.
+There are some things you want to always keep in the view on your product page design.

 Sometimes it's to establish trust or make it easy for shoppers to find an answer to a problem.

-Other times it's because you want to keep key elements on the screen, like a special offer or the Add to Cart button.
+Other times it's because you want to keep key elements on the screen, like a special offer or the cart button.

 If you're going to make anything sticky, it should be a help button.